 Align Your Tires

 Numerous hazards in the road can cause your tires to come out of alignment.
 When you run over a snow pile or potholes, your tires will misalign, which can cause the car to lean to one side when you drive.
 This will result in the tires on one side of your vehicle wearing out faster than the other side.
 After a realignment, you will find that your vehicle is better balanced, and you can drive in the winter more safely.
+According to Low Offset, fitting wheel spacers can also increase the life of your tires by preventing them from rubbing against the wheel well liners and other components.

 Wax the Wheels Routinely